MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wpf.md

 ---
 title: "Hello World app with WPF in C#"
-description: Create a simple Windows Desktop .NET app in C# with Visual Studio using the Windows Presentation Foundation (WPF) UI framework. ms.custom: vs-acquisition ms.date: 10/31/2023 ms.prod: visual-studio-windows
+description: Create a simple Windows Desktop .NET application in C# with Visual Studio by using the Windows Presentation Foundation (WPF) UI framework. ms.custom: vs-acquisition ms.date: 10/31/2023 ms.prod: visual-studio-windows